 Neuroimaging studies show that people who have high levels of anxiety have depleted serotonin availability in the parts of the brain associated with emotional control and impulse regulation.

 Fatigue or exhaustion can be caused by a huge range of physical and psychological issues, but it’s always worth considering the role of serotonin.
-Energy production requires adequate levels of serotonin, and so you can see a big difference in your fatigue levels if you ensure you have enough of this neurotransmitter available.
+Energy production requires adequate levels of serotonin.
+Therefore, you can see a big difference in your fatigue levels if you ensure you have enough of this neurotransmitter available.

 There is also evidence that this relationship works both ways.
 In other words, if you’re exhausted (say because you’re not practicing enough self-care) then you can reduce serotonin levels as a result.

 In particular, experts have established a link between irritable bowel syndrome (IBS) and chronically low serotonin.
 When the levels normalize, IBS symptoms sometimes vanish or at least dramatically reduce.

 Since serotonin levels are also connected with the sleep cycle, low serotonin can leave you struggling to fall asleep or making it hard to stay asleep once you go to bed.
 This is because of a dearth of serotonin impacts on the production of melatonin; this is the chemical primarily responsible for regulating your sleep patterns.